demidko/service/README.md

 ### Build with [`Gradle`](https://gradle.org/)

-* Execute command `gradle clean test shadowJar` to build self-executable jar.
+* Execute command `gradle clean test shadow` to build self-executable jar.

 Then you can start the application with the `java -jar *.jar` command.